blackpuppy/docs/en/views.rst

 The ``script``, ``css`` and ``meta`` blocks contain any content defined in the views using the built-in HTML helper.
-Useful for including javascript and CSS files from views.
+Useful for including JavaScript and CSS files from views.

 .. note::

     When using :php:meth:`HtmlHelper::css()` or :php:meth:`HtmlHelper::script()`
-    in view files, specify 'false' for the 'inline' option to place the html source in a block with the same name.
+    in view files, specify 'false' for the 'inline' option to place the HTML source in a block with the same name.
 (See API for more details on usage).

 The ``content`` block contains the contents of the rendered view.

 ``$title_for_layout`` contains the page title.
 This variable is generated automatically, but you can override it by setting it in your controller/view.

-To set the title for the layout, it's easiest to do so in the controller, setting the ``$title_for_layout`` variable::
+Setting the title for the layout is easiest to do in the controller, setting the ``$title_for_layout`` variable::

    class UsersController extends AppController {